SuperHackz/WebOS/README.md

-# LunarixOS
+# WebOS

-LunarixOS is a lightweight, open-source operating system designed for simplicity and usability.
+WebOS is a lightweight, open-source operating system designed for simplicity and usability.
 Built entirely using **HTML, CSS, and JavaScript**, it’s a single-file solution that’s incredibly efficient and easy to use.
 This project is currently in its early stages, and we’re excited to share it with the community for feedback and collaboration.

 ---

 ## 🚀 How to Download and Use

-1. **Download the latest release** from the [Releases page](https://github.com/swagging-post/LunarixOS/releases).
+1. **Download the latest release** from the [Releases page](https://github.com/SuperHackz/WebOS/releases).
 2. **Open the file** in your browser to start LunarixOS.

 ---

 ## 🛠️ Features

-LunarixOS currently includes the following components:
+WebOS currently includes the following components:

 - **Terminal**: A fully functional terminal for system operations.
 - **Settings**: Manage system preferences and configurations.